Bivurnum/decomps-resources/wiki_sections/COMMONLY USED FILES.md

 This is a list of files in the decomps that are frequently edited by ROM hackers.
 Each one will have a brief explaination of how that file is used.
 All of them link to the file in pokeemerald, but pokefirered has the same file unless otherwise specified.

 ### Scripting
 * [data/maps](https://github.com/pret/pokeemerald/tree/master/data/maps): Within this folder, open the folder of the map whose scripts you want to edit.
-The scripts are all contained in the scripts.inc file (or scripts.pory for Poryscript).
+The scripts are all contained in the scripts.inc file (or scripts.pory for Poryscript). pokefirered separates its text from the scripts into their own text.inc files.
 * [include/constants/map_scripts.h](https://github.com/pret/pokeemerald/blob/master/include/constants/map_scripts.h): Not commonly edited at all, but a good file to reference how the different map scripts function. (pokefirered's file does not contain the same information, but the information in pokeemerald's file is equally useful for pokefirered.)
 * [asm/macros/event.inc](https://github.com/pret/pokeemerald/blob/master/asm/macros/event.inc): This file contains most of the macros used for scripting.
 You can write your own macros here for use in the scripts files.